Human-Centered Development of Indicators for Self-Service Learning Analytics: A Transparency through Exploration Approach: Background and Related Work

 Although the LA community is concerned about ethics in LA and increasingly interested in providing transparent LA practices, transparency was mainly addressed through privacy and ethical conceptual frameworks \citep{drachsler2016privacy,hoel2017influence,lang2018complexities,prinsloo2013evaluation,swenson2014establishing,tsai2017learning} and issues of transparency about tracking learners' data have been a cornerstone in these frameworks \citep{hakami2020learning,tsai2017learning}.
-The view of transparency that centers on student data is one possible way to achieve transparency.
-Another way to enhance transparency is to help users understand the entire process behind LA outcomes.
+The view of transparency that centers on student data (i.e., data transparency) is one possible way to achieve transparency.
+Another way to enhance transparency is to help users understand the entire process behind LA outcomes (i.e., process transparency).
 To build effective LA interventions, LA systems need to focus on more than just students' concerns about the use of data.
 They need to help students, e.g., understand how indicators are generated.
-This view of transparency is increasingly adopted in recent studies on transparent LA \citep{pozdniakov2022question,ahn2019designing,tsai2020empowering}.
-For example, in the study conducted in \citep{pozdniakov2022question}, teachers raised concerns regarding the lack of transparency of the provided LA visual interface.
+The view of process transparency is increasingly adopted in recent studies on transparent LA \citep{duan2024towards, conijn2023effects, pozdniakov2022question, tsai2020empowering}.
+For example, \citet{duan2024towards} highlighted the need for transparent AI algorithms that align with the needs of educational stakeholders. \citet{conijn2023effects} explored the extent to which transparency regarding an AI grading system impacted both trust and motivation in students.
+In the study conducted in \citep{pozdniakov2022question}, teachers raised concerns regarding the lack of transparency of the provided LA visual interface.
 Particularly, teachers wondered how phrases in the LA questions might be connected with the algorithm based on which a visualization was created.
-While these studies reflect concerns about the lack of transparency that centers on the LA process, concrete solutions regarding how to provide students and teachers with insights into the design decisions behind LA systems in order to achieve transparency are lacking.
+While these studies reflect concerns about the lack of transparency that centers on the LA process, concrete solutions regarding how to provide students and teachers with insights into the design decisions behind LA systems in order to achieve transparency are under-explored.